 The Learning, Student Engagement, & Success Division at Vance-Granville Community College offers programs for educational improvement as well as a variety of services to ensure student success.
 Services that are available to students in Advising & College Success include advising, counseling, minority male mentoring, disability services, career and tutorial services.
-The division's Literacy programs include services to help students improve their reading, writing and math skills; earn a high school diploma or High School Equivalency (HSE); or improve English speaking, writing and reading skills for those whose native language is not English.

-ADVISING AND COLLEGE SUCCESS
+ADVISING AND STUDENT SUCCESS

-Student success is the central goal of Advising and College Success.
-Central to this mission is the provision of a supportive environment that encourages and assists students in developing and achieving their personal and educational goals.
+VGCC seeks to provide a supportive environment that encourages and assists students in developing and achieving their personal and educational goals.

-Whether students are having personal issues, having difficulty with a class, or are needing some direction, getting help is the smart thing to do.
+Whether students are having personal issues, difficulty with a class, or need direction, getting help is the smart thing to do.
 One of the great things about Vance-Granville Community College is that assistance is readily available and free.

-Advising and College Success offers several services including: career services, personal counseling, academic advising and tutoring services.
+VGCC offers several services including: career services, academic advising and tutoring services.
 Visit one of our three offices: Main Campus, Building 8, South Campus, Room G102, and Franklin Campus, Main Building.